 If your wedding is happening outside of a vendor’s standard radius of service, what additional costs are you expected to take on to get them there?
 Is it a per diem, or are you agreeing to book or reimburse flights?
 Are you reimbursing their meals?
 Are you booking a hotel room for them?
 If they will be driving, will there be a mileage charge?
 Knowing the answers to these questions is crucial for budgeting purposes.

+Your contract should also spell out all things around payment for the service or good.
 What is the non-refundable deposit?
 When are payment installments due?
 When are additional payments refundable versus non-refundable?
 What are the overage fees?
 What are the penalties if you are late on a payment?
 These financial details should be clearly listed out in this section.

 Postponements and Cancellations

+Your contracts will also likely address if a wedding date has to move or is canceled.
 What is a vendor’s rescheduling policy?
 If the event needs to be pushed back, is the retainer fee transferable?
 What happens if you need to reschedule and the vendor cannot accommodate your new date?
 Having clear expectations about how to move forward in situations like these can save a lot of headaches down the road.

 Termination is different from cancellation in that it results from something that happens within the relationship between the vendor and the couple, not outside of it.
 It should be treated as a separate clause from Postponement and Cancellation.
 If you as a couple are not happy with the services being provided by the vendor, how do you get out of a contract that’s not serving you?
 How do you move forward, and what happens to the payments you made along the way?

+Sometimes, a major natural emergency will get in the way of services taking place, which is known as a force majeure.
 As a contract clause, this French phrase is a way for a party to excuse their performance of a contract without penalty where there are situations beyond the control of said party that were not foreseeable in any way.
 Per Fox, a force majeure clause does need to name a specific event as a force majeure event in order for that event to be counted under the clause.
 Examples of force majeure events include hurricanes, wildfires, tsunamis, destruction of a venue or wedding location, and, yes, pandemics.

 In the U.S., the degree of specificity required to enforce force majeure clauses varies from state to state.
 “Some states say you have to be really, really specific,” says Fox.
 “If it’s not in the contract, they’re not going to expand upon it.
 Other states will take that language and say anything that’s similar will count.
 Maybe a measles outbreak wasn’t technically declared a pandemic, for example, but it had similar impacts on society.
 That may count in your state.”